arcadejk/arcadejk/README.md

 - 👋 Hi, I’m Arcade Kakpo.
 - 👀 I’m interested in languages in general.
 I am an applied linguist.
-- 🌱 I’m currently learning chinese and I will probably learn Java in future.
+- 🌱 I’m currently learning chinese and I will probably learn Java in the future.
 - 💞️ I’m looking to collaborate on all interesting projects.
 - 📫 You can reach me on WhatsApp : +55 31 9 95964621
 - 😄 Pronouns: He / she